Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_SEC/05_Asymetric Encryption.md

 An encryption algorithm is the method used to transform data into ciphertext.
 An algorithm will use the encryption key in order to alter the data in a predictable way, so that even though the encrypted data will appear random, it can be turned back into plaintext by using the decryption key.

 Commonly used symmetric encryption algorithms include:
 AES
+DES
 3-DES
 SNOW

 Commonly used asymmetric encryption algorithms include:
 RSA
 Elliptic curve cryptography

+The Diffie–Hellman:
+Algorithm is a key-exchange protocol that enables two parties communicating over public channel to establish a mutual secret without it being transmitted over the Internet.
+DH enables the two to use a public key to encrypt and decrypt their conversation or data using symmetric cryptography.

 ## Exercise
 1) Generate a key pair.